 Master's Degree Programme

-The CM B2B programme enables candidates to become boundary spanners.
-Boundary spanners manage these exchanges through relationships with customers and suppliers by building bridge across organisational boundaries, essentially linking their own company with a complex network of suppliers and customers on the surrounding B2B markets.
+Moreover, the SVCM programme enables candidates to become boundary spanners.
+Boundary spanners manage these exchanges through relationships with customers and suppliers by building bridge across organisational boundaries, essentially linking their own company with complex chains and network of suppliers and customers across the world.
 The boundary spanner must establish and develop relationship with other boundary spanners representing various customers and suppliers, but at the same time also maintain a strategic perspective of how one buyer-supplier exchange is dependent on the surrounding network.
-Strategic decision-making is therefore an essential part of B2B management.
-Because such networks are global, the CM B2B programme also contains internationalisation/globalisation as an important element.
+Strategic decision-making is therefore an essential part of value chain management.

-Companies are facing an increasing level of complexity in their efforts of managing their position in global B2B markets, and a CM B2B candidate will find her-/himself right in the middle of managing these exciting challenges:
+Companies are facing an increasing level of complexity in their efforts of managing their position in global value chains, and a MSC in SVCM will find her- or himself right in the middle of managing these exciting challenges:

-In order to keep a state-of-the-art understanding of these and other B2B challenges, and incorporate them into the CM B2B lecturing, the education is handled by a specialised team of researchers with close interactions with corporations operating on B2B markets, and at the same time carrying out high quality scientific research into prominent B2B topics.
-A range of managers and executives from this corporate network will give guest lectures in the B2B courses, providing the newest insights into the managerial challenges that these companies are facing.
-The high relevance of the CM B2B programme can also be seen from the list of companies that present or former B2B graduates are employed in, including Arla, Bestseller, Danfoss, Grundfos, Jysk, Lego, Liedl, Linak, Novo Nordisk, Philips, Salling Group and Vestas.
+In order to keep a state-of-the-art understanding of these and other SVCM challenges, and incorporate them into our teaching, the programme is handled by a specialised team of researchers with close interactions with corporations operating in global value chains, and at the same time carrying out high quality scientific research into prominent SVCM topics.
+A range of managers and executives from this corporate network will give guest lectures in the courses, providing the newest insights into the managerial challenges that these companies are facing.
+The high relevance of the SVCM programme can also be seen from the list of companies that present or former graduates are employed in, including Lego, Vestas, Novo Nordisk, Unilever, Lidl, Bestseller and Danfoss.

 Applicants with a Bachelor's degree in Economics and Business Administration (HA) from Aarhus University have the right to be admitted to the Master's degree programme in Economics and Business Administration (cand.merc.) at Aarhus University on the condition that application is made for admission to the Master’s degree programme no later than three years after completion of the Bachelor’s degree programme.
 The legal right of admission requires receipt of the application by Aarhus University within the appropriate period of time.